-Every once in a while everyone has an epiphany of some sort.
-The epiphany could be something small or something life-changing.
-Mine fell somewhere in the middle, but it did affect my thinking.
-Within my 21 years I’ve only been in one relationship.
-It was a relationship that started in high school and lasted a quarter of my life – almost 5 years!
-This relationship ended last year and I’ve now been single for about nine months.
-The period following the breakup it was really rough.
-However, over the summer I started to realize how great single life really is.
-Being a single woman I only have to take care of myself; I don’t have to worry about impressing someone 24/7; and best of all, I can casually DATE!
+Every once in a while, you’ll have an epiphany.
+It could be small or life-changing.
+Mine was small, but it affected my thinking.
+Within 21 years, I’ve only been in one relationship.
+It started sophomore year in high school and lasted almost 5 years – that’s a quarter of my life.
+This relationship ended last year, and I’ve been single for around nine months.
+The period after the breakup it was really hard.
+However, over the summer I realized how great being single is: I only take care of myself; I don’t have to worry about impressing anyone; and best of all, I can casually date around.

-I thought after nine months that I was ready for my next relationship.
-I was in the process of experimenting with different dating apps and was getting to the point where I was seriously considering a couple guys.
-Then … EPIPHANY!
-Do I really want to commit myself to one guy during my senior year of college?
-Do I really want the extra pressure and stress of a relationship on top of everything else I have going on?
-No, I don’t.
-I like being able to go out with different guys, enjoy different forms of company and get to know different people.
-It’s refreshing and something that I never got to experience during high school or my first few years of college.
+I thought after nine months I was ready for a new relationship.
+I was experimenting with dating apps and narrowing down the search to a few top contenders.
+Then … *EPIPHANY* Do I really want to commit myself to one guy during my last year of college?
+Do I really want the extra pressure and stress of a relationship on top of everything else?
+I like being able to go out with different guys and get to know different people.
+It’s something I never got to experience during high school or the first couple years of college.

-Don’t get me wrong – I don’t regret my almost five year relationship.
-I loved my ex-boyfriend more than people usually love their first significant other.
-I learned a lot from that experience, but now it’s Amy time.
-It’s time for me to have fun and experience my life before I start a career, marry, settle down and have kids.
-It was one heck of an epiphany, but it revealed to me something that I needed to know about myself.
-And for that, I’m really grateful!
+Don’t get me wrong, I don’t regret my almost five-year relationship.
+I loved my ex-boyfriend and had a good time with him, but now it’s Amy time.
+It’s time to have fun and experience life before I start a career, get married and have kids.
+I’m grateful for this epiphany because it revealed something I needed to know: that I’m not ready for a new relationship right now.